Course Title: Bachelor of Arts (Honours) in Social Care

 Social care work is based on interpersonal relationships.
 It requires empathy, strong communication skills, self-awareness and an ability to use critical reflection.
 Teamwork and interdisciplinary work are also important.

-This programme will familiarise you with the latest concepts and theoretical developments in the relevant academic disciplines, and help you to develop as a self-aware, reflective, altruistic, empathic social care professional.
+This course will familiarise you with the latest concepts and theoretical developments in the relevant academic disciplines, and help you to develop as a self-aware, reflective, altruistic, empathic social care professional.
 You’ll develop skills relevant to social care practice and benefit from supervised exposure to social care practice, using three practice placements.
 These will help you to make an informed choice as to which area of practice you are best suited.

 Subjects studied include social care work with older people and people with disabilities; social policy and social justice; psychology and human development; professional practice; law in social care work; safeguarding children and vulnerable adults; working with communities; social policy-making, and social psychology.